 Definition of Capital Adequacy Ratio

-In the ideal scenario, a financial institution is expected to have a CAR higher than the threshold limit which indicates that it has a sufficient amount of capital to withstand any unexpected losses during times of economic downturns.
-On the other hand, a low CAR indicates that the financial institution is at a higher risk of failure during any economic disruption.
+Ideally, a financial institution should maintain a CAR that surpasses the designated threshold.
+This signifies that the institution possesses enough capital to weather unforeseen losses during economic downturns.
+Conversely, a low CAR indicates that the financial institution is at a heightened risk of failure in any economic disruption.

 Formula

-The Tier 1 capital in the numerator primarily includes ordinary share capital, intangible assets, future tax benefits, audited revenue reserves, etc., while Tier II capital includes unaudited retained earnings, revaluation reserves, general provisions for bad debts, perpetual cumulative preference shares, perpetual subordinated debt, subordinated debt, etc. Risk-weighted assets, on the other hand, involves a very complex method of evaluating a bank’s loan book to determine its credit risk, market risk and operational risk which ultimately gives the risk-weighted assets.
+The Tier 1 capital in the numerator primarily includes ordinary share capital, intangible assets, future tax benefits, audited revenue reserves, etc. In contrast, Tier II capital includes unaudited retained earnings, revaluation reserves, general provisions for bad debts, perpetual cumulative preference shares, perpetual subordinated debt, subordinated debt, etc. On the other hand, risk-weighted assets involve a very complex method of evaluating a bank’s loan book to determine its credit, market, and operational risks, ultimately giving the risk-weighted assets.

 Examples of Capital Adequacy Ratio (With Excel Template)